sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
+This tool did not work well with my Mac.
+After reaching out to the TA and having a debug session, we still could not figure out how to connect iphone with Mac.
+There's no error message but nothing was shown in the browser.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

-\*\***Include your first attempts at recording the set-up video here.**\*\*
+\*\***Include your first attempts at recording the set-up video here.**\*\* As I could not use the tinkerbelle, I decided to manually setup the light.
+In my first attempt, I set the light to red color and let my friend film the scene.
+Then I pour the cold water into the cup and then I manually change the color of the light to warm.
+Then I did the same thing but pouring the hot water into the warm water.

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*
+After reviewing our video, I found that it was not really clear what the light means.
+Therefore at the next time, we indicate the temperature as well.

 ## Part E. Costume the device